 ![]() |

-The video shows a Scotch-Yoke.
+The video is of a Scotch-Yoke.

 |